silicakes/deluge-extensions/README.md

 - **🗂️ SD-Card File Browser** _(requires Deluge **Community Firmware ≥ 1.3.0** – currently in **beta**)_:

   - Explore your card with a **lazy-loaded tree view** that only requests directory contents on demand.
+  - **🔍 Fuzzy Search**: Instantly find files with intelligent search that handles typos and partial matches.
+Press `Ctrl+F` to start searching!
   - **Sidebar UI** with file-type icons, single-selection highlight, and keyboard navigation.
   - **Drag-and-drop** inside the tree to move files & folders.
   - **Upload** files from your computer by dropping them onto the browser; **download** any file back with one click.